sensu/sensu-docs/content/sensu-go/6.3/web-ui/view-manage-resources.md

 {{% /notice %}}

 Under the Configuration menu option, you can access check, handler, event filter, and mutator resources.
-Each page provides Each of the configuration resources provides list + detail views, as well as the ability to create and/or edit configuration resources (e.g. modify check or handler configuration), assuming the user has the appropriate RBAC permissions.

-Create, edit, and delete Sensu checks, handlers, event filters, and mutators from their respective pages in the web UI.
+Each resource page lists the namespace's resources.
+The top row of each page includes options for filtering and sorting the listed resources.

+Click a resource name to see detailed information and edit or delete it.

+On the Checks page, click the check boxes to select one or more checks to execute, silence, unpublish, or delete them.
-Execute checks on demand from individual check pages to test your observability pipeline.
+You can also execute individual checks on demand from their check detail pages to test your observability pipeline.

 [1]: ../#webui-homepage
+[2]: ../bsm-module/